asyncapi/saunter/src/AsyncAPI.Saunter.Generator.Cli/readme.md

 Want to learn more about .NET tools?
 Or want to install it local using a manifest?
 [Check out this Microsoft page on how to manage .NET tools](https://learn.microsoft.com/en-us/dotnet/core/tools/global-tools)

+## Internals
+How does the tool work internally?
+It tries to exact an ```IServiceProvider``` from the provided _startup-assembly_ and exports AsyncApiDocument(s) as registered in the services provider.